Abstract

 - Fragile

 - By its nature, a mock object has no option but to fail the test if the interactions between the component under test and its collaborators deviate from what it expects.
-However, these interactions may legitimately change as software evolves, without any changes in the requirements and specification of the software.
-This may happen for example due to the application of a bug-fix, or simply due to refactoring.
-Thus, when using mocks, every time we change the inner workings of production code, we also have to go fix tests to expect the new behavior.
+However, these interactions may legitimately change as software evolves.
+This may happen due to the application of a bug-fix, due to refactoring, or simply because as we write new code we invariably have to also modify existing code to interact with the new code that we are adding.
+Thus, when using mocks, every time we change the behavior of production code, we also have to fix tests to expect the new behavior.
 (Not only do we have to write all of our application logic twice, we also have to perform all of its maintenance twice.)

-- The original promise of Automated Software Testing was to enable us to continuously refactor and evolve software without fear of breaking it.
-The idea is that whenever you make a modification to the production code, you can re-run the tests to ensure that you have not broken anything.
+- The original promise of Automated Software Testing was to enable us to continuously evolve our software without fear of breaking it.
+The idea is that whenever you modify the production code, you can re-run the tests to ensure that everything still works.
 When using mocks this does not work, because every time you change the slightest thing in the production code, the tests break.
-The understanding is growing within the software engineering community that mock objects actually hinder refactoring instead of facilitating it.
+As a result, many programmers are hesitant to make needed changes to production code because of all the changes in testing code that would be required.
+The understanding is growing within the software engineering community that mock objects actually hinder software development instead of facilitating it.

 - Non-reusable